NethServer/docs/administrator-manual/en/chat.rst

 If |product| is also the DNS server of the network, the client should automatically find the server's address through special pre-configured DNS records.
 Otherwise, specify the server address in the advanced options.

+With TLS capabilities, strictly configured servers or clients could reject connections with your Ejabberd server if the SSL/TLS certificate doesn't match the domain name.
+Also, the certificate should contain two sub-domains ``pubsub.*`` and ``conference.*``.
+This certificate can be obtained for free with Let's Encrypt (see :ref:`server_certificate-section`).

 Administrators
 ==============